hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ### stable-diffusion-v1-5 from runway

-If you want to useed the Last [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) wiegh from runwayml
+If you want to useed the Last [stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) weight from runwayml

 ```
 git lfs install